cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 </details>

 > [!IMPORTANT]
 > When building a schematic, it is possible that the processor will be built before some other parts of the schematics.
 In this case, its code will be executed before all linked blocks expected by the schematics are finished and linked.
-Code that depends on the linked blocks defined by the schematics to be available may therefore execute incorrectly, possibly resulting into a state which can only be fixed by restarting the processor or even rebuilding the schematics.
+Code that depends on the linked blocks defined by the schematics to be available may therefore execute incorrectly, possibly resulting in a state which can only be fixed by restarting the processor or even rebuilding the schematics.
 >
  > To help avoid this situation, Mindcode provides means to generate code ("guard code") that will pause the execution of the program until required linked blocks become available.